oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd02-0wip.md

 ### 2.2.3 Target Vocabulary
 The TARGET is the object of the ACTION (or alternatively, the ACTION is performed on the TARGET).
 The baseline set of TARGETs is summarized in Table 2-3 and a full description of the targets and their associated specifiers is documented in the property tables in Section 3.

-{Editor's Note - TBSL - This table will be included in a future iteration (probably this iteration 2) prior to submitting for Committee Specification.}

 **Table 2-3.
 Summary of Targets.**

 |  Target | Description |